What are Calendars?

 Allow Event Adding: when activated, the user can click on a day in the calendar to add a new event.
 The date field will default to the day that was clicked.
 See the Add Event Form section below for formatting this form.

 Allow Event Dragging: when activated, the user can drag an event and move it to change the date, time, and duration.
+Note: this is not available when viewing the calendar on mobile devices.

 Feeds: Feeds give the user options to download feeds that include all the events the calendar is displaying:

 RSS: an RSS feed can be subscribed to and will automatically update events in an RSS feed reader.
-The feed will not work if it's meant to show records connected to the logged-in user, or similar.

-iCal: a downloadable format that can be used to import the current
+iCal: a downloadable format that can be used to import the current events into another calendar service.Only the date/time and label field values will be included.

 The iCal download/URL of your calendar events will include only the upcoming and previous six months of events, based on the date you download the events.
 The iCal format will also not update with new events automatically from your App to the secondary calendar.

-Knack Tip You can sync Knack calendar events to a Google calendar by right-clicking the iCal download link (on your Live App calendar view) and selecting the "Copy Link Address" option.
+Knack Tip: You can sync Knack calendar events to a Google calendar by right-clicking the iCal download link (on your Live App calendar view) and selecting the "Copy Link Address" option.
 You can then paste that URL into the “Add by URL” option in the Other Calendars section of your Google Calendar.

 If you get an error, "We could not parse the calendar at the URL requested.", it likely is due to the file size of your iCal .ics file.
-Google recommends a file size of less then 1MB, so number of records or other filters may need to be applied to keep the file size under that limit.
+Google recommends a file size of less than 1MB, so the number of records or other filters may need to be applied to keep the file size under that limit.

 Event Colors: add rules to display events in different colors based on criteria you add.